frederic-perez/AmE-dictionary/data/dictionary.md

 __aseptic__ _adj_ Free of or using methods to keep free of pathological microorganisms. _Syn_ sterile _The use of aseptic instruments in the operating room has significantly reduced the incidence of postsurgical infections._
 __asexual__ _adj_
 __ash borer__ _n_ _Emerald ash borers._
+__Ash Wednesday__ _n_ [:scroll: Religious observers of Lent place ash, typically in the shape of a cross, on their forehead as a sign of penitence and a reminder of mortality]
 __ashen__ _adj_ :three::hammer::pencil2: _His face turned ashen._ _Tired-looking executives looked at me ashen-faced._
 __ashen-faced__
 __ashlar__ _n_ :es: sillar